sudheerimmidisetti/sudheerimmidisetti/README.md

 - 👋 Hi, I’m @sudheerimmidisetti
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning C, HTML, CSS.
+- 🌱 I’m currently learning C++, HTML, CSS.

 <!---
 sudheerimmidisetti/sudheerimmidisetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.